UCSD-PL/nano-js/tests/dryad/README.md

     * merge_sort_rec  (NOT IN DRYAD)
     * quick_sort_rec  (NOT IN DRYAD)

-  - bst (HEREHEREHEREHERE)
+  + bst
-  - tree-traversals
+  - max-heap   <---- HEREHEREHEREHERE
   - avl-tree
-  - max-heap
+  - tree-traversals

 May
 ---